 Key takeaways

-- The job is booking calls, not showcasing design.
+- The job is booking calls, not showing off design.

 Common questions